Allegheny-Computer-Science-102-F2018/cs102f2018-practical11-starter/README.md

 ## Commands

-To run the program (once working) you should type `python3 wordSearcher_11.py ../input/TEXTFILE.TXT` from the `src/` directory.
+To run the program (once working) you should type `python3 wordSearcher_11.py TEXTFILE.TXT` from the `src/` directory.